RLOpenCatalyst/rg-doc/source/Features.rst

 Available Products
 ------------------

-We can view the service catalog of products available for the project.
+You can view the service catalog of products available for the project.
 These items shall be organized into Portfolios.
 Clicking on a portfolio shall display all the Products available in it.

 .. image:: images/avaiable.png

 Image - available Products

-We can see product information in the card.
-We can know more information about  the product through the “Know More” link.
+You can see product information in the card.
+You can know more information about  the product through the “Know More” link.

-Through the “View Details” link we can see following
+Through the “View Details” link you can see following

-Budget Details List view-We can see the budget details in list view
+Budget Details List view - You can see the budget details in list view

-Budget Details grid view- We can see the budget details in grid view
+Budget Details grid view - You can see the budget details in grid view

-Keyword search- We can search products based on product type
+Keyword search - You can search products based on product type

 .. image:: images/avaiableproduct.png